-We understand that social media can seem time consuming and tricky to businesses without enough knowledge on how to use it as part of a digital marketing strategy.
+We understand that social media can seem time-consuming and tricky to businesses without enough knowledge on how to use it as part of a digital marketing strategy.
 There are even some social media myths floating around that some people believe over proven facts.
 Read on to have the most popular myths debunked and have your mind changed.

 My customers aren’t on social media

 This is highly unlikely.
 With Facebook reported to currently have a billion active users on the platform, and more than 100 million people using Instagram each month, there is certain to be a number of your potential customers online.
-Don’t think that it is only young people who are online either, as ‘over 80% of 30 to 49 year olds, and nearly 70% of 50 to 64 year olds are on social media’.
+Don’t think that it is only young people who are online either, as ‘over 80% of 30 to 49-year-olds, and nearly 70% of 50 to 64-year-olds are on social media’.

 I must be on every social media platform possible

-For example, if you own a skin and beauty clinic, you will need to post a lot of pictures, videos and have a place for customers to leave reviews.
+For example, if you own a skin and beauty clinic, you will need to post a lot of pictures, and videos and have a place for customers to leave reviews.
 I’d suggest starting with Facebook and Instagram, and leaving a more professional and corporate platform like LinkedIn for your own personal profile.